Basic Stage Usage¶

 )

-result = await pipeline.execute()
+final_state = await pipeline.execute()

 analysis_stage = Stage.completion(

-"Perform detailed analysis",
+"Perform detailed analysis.",

 ).with_meta(